fioreale/RoboProject/project_2/README.txt

 	- while the nodes are still running, you can also see graphically the position of the car with mapviz: open mapviz and add navsat in order to see the data on
 	  /swiftnav/rear/gps/filtered topic.
-	- to see the odometry data corrected with the imu data execute "rostopic echo /odom_topic/filtered ".
+	- to see the odometry data corrected with the imu data execute "rostopic echo /odom_topic/filtered".
 	- to see the gps published on the topic. on a separate terminal source the environment and execute "rostopic echo /swiftnav/rear/gps/filtered".

 -------------------------------------------------------------------------------------------

 Extra information:

-The car frame is placed in the center between the rear wheels; the baseline is oriented along the y axis, while the d axis is oriented along x .
+The car frame is placed in the center between the rear wheels; the baseline is oriented along the y axis, while the d axis is oriented along x.
 We noticed that the car follows a circle.

 Structure of the code in odometry.cpp:

--definition of the class Odometry, which is used to keep track of last pose (x,y,theta) and of the odometry type ( 0 = differential, 1 = Ackerman); it contains:
+-definition of the class Odometry, which is used to keep track of last pose (x,y,theta); it contains:

 	-the methods for the computation of the Ackerman odometry -the callback method, used to select the odometry, compute the new position and publish the result on the odom_topic